prookyon/MonoObsLog/README.md

 # MonoObsLog - astrophotography logging application

-## No installer / release is provided at this point - some Python knowledge is expected.
+## No installer / release is provided - some Python knowledge is expected.
+## Additional updates unlikely as I am rebuilding this in C++ due to annoying slowness in Python

 Application for managing astrophotography observations with SQLite database storage.